modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 But of course, new updates are released regularly, and you will need to keep up.
 In addition, you may want to test your code on older versions to ensure compatibility.

-Therefore, we recommend you manage Julia with a tool called [juliaup](https://github.com/JuliaLang/juliaup).
+Therefore, we recommend you manage Julia with a tool called [juliaup].
 You can get it from the [Windows store](https://github.com/JuliaLang/juliaup#windows), or install it from the [command line](https://github.com/JuliaLang/juliaup#mac-and-linux) on Unix systems.
 It provides [various utilities](https://github.com/JuliaLang/juliaup#using-juliaup) to download, update, organize and switch between Julia versions.
 As a bonus, you no longer have to specify the path to your Julia executable: juliaup takes care of that for you.